Rob-Christian/Text-to-Image-Generator/README.md

 - Image width and height (adjusted to be divisible by 8 automatically).
 3. Displays the generated images using Matplotlib.
 ## Prerequisites
+1. Python 3.7 or higher
+2. CUDA-compatible GPU (for optimal performance)
+## Installation
+Clone the repository or download the script.
+Install the required Python packages: "pip install diffusers transformers accelerate matplotlib"
+## Usage
+Run the script in your Python environment: "python text_to_image_generator.py"